MajesticGoodness/subbyWubby/report/Report.md

 wnteusuetatwon w oxxeu yt tpeouwei wn tpe pose tpat tpe eiienve ox oqwnacan qauate cwhh ueyawn wntavt

 We just saw 'not' appear!
-This definitely feels like the right direction so far.
+This is much better.

 ### 3.7 Taking a look at our frequency tables again

-It seems like our frequency tables are becoming less reliable.
-It's still too early to start guessing so they're still our best bet at the moment.
-Let's revist them for likely substitutions.
+It does seem like our frequency tables are becoming less reliable.
+We might have to start relying on just our intuition soon.
+That said, it's still too early to start guessing.
+Let's revist the tables again.

 ![Cipher text frequencies continued](googleSheetsCipherLetterFreq2.png)

 ![English letter frequencies continued](googleSheetsEnglishLetterFreq2.png)

 We see that the next most frequent cipher letter is 'w'.
-Let's try mapping that to the next most frequent English letter, 'i'.
+Perhaps that can be mapped onto the next most frequent English letter, 'i', which we erroneously thought 'k' was mapped to.

 ### 3.8 w --> i